 - We're using a piece of wood for our paint surface, but a piece of cardboard or paper would work just fine. - Take a long piece of tape and apply it to your work area.
-Fold it over and have to connect to the back side if your board. - Starting over your tape, apply a long line of paint.
-Try and paint on evenly. - Bare Conductive Paint is water soluble, meaning it more or less melts when it touches water.
+Fold it over and have it connect to the back side if your board. - Starting on top of your tape, apply a long line of paint.
+Try to paint on evenly. - Bare Conductive Paint is water soluble, meaning it more or less melts when it touches water.
 Use some clear spray paint to seal your project.